 Still, leadership never was only about strength in human history, not even in our prehistoric past.
 And today, strength and physical attributes are still relevant to leadership.

-We teach men they must be hard, that they must pay to show masculinity, and that they should not be virgins.
+We teach men they must be hard, that they must show masculinity, and that they should not be virgins.

 But this pressure on men leaves with fragile egos.

 My main criticism is that this whole book is based on nothing but personal feelings, conjectures, and anecdotal evidence.

 There is no real data, no real analysis, no science, and no understanding of psychology, evolutionary psychology, and sexual dynamics.